 There is perhaps no better view into what a person fighting cancer faces than the words of someone who has lived with it…someone like Jamie Goldfarb.
 And there’s also no better inspiration for innovative biomedical research companies like Merck to fight harder than ever on their behalf.

 “We have all been affected by cancer, whether through family, friends, neighbors, colleagues — or even personally.
 The chance to have a broad impact on Jamie and the millions of people like her is driving all of us in the scientific community.
-It’s more than work — it’s a passion, and it’s personal,” said Frank Clyburn, president, Merck Oncology.
+It’s more than work — it’s a passion, and it’s personal,” said Frank Clyburn, executive vice president, chief commercial officer, Merck.
 “Together, we hope to make it possible to help alter the prognoses of those suffering with cancer.”

 The impact of cancer is astounding.
 Chances are you know someone — likely more than one person — who has been afflicted with the disease.
 Consider: